mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   to have review enabled if you're shooting something that is not moving and where you can't really miss a moment.

+* `ISO speed settings` (page 3).
+In the `ISO speed range` sub-menu, it's a good idea to decrease the lower limit for ISO to 50 (marked as L) instead of the default 100.
+Many people do not know that it is possible to unlock lower ISO or their cameras.
+Sometimes it is handy to be able to use 50 when there is too much light.

 ## Auto-focus

 This is the purple menu with the two letters AF.
 There are a few settings